 When cuticles are not regularly kept hydrated, they begin to dry and lose their ability to lay flat and protect the cortex.
 These scales lock in moisture during dry weather.
-When cuticles can’t lay flat, they can’t close properly when it’s humid and end up trapping more water, creating frizzy, fluffy hair that can be hard to style and maintain.
-There are known methods to help benefit hair’s health.
+When cuticles can’t lay flat and close properly, they hold more water during humid days, creating frizzy hair that can be hard to style and maintain.
+This is different when you are dealing with faux locs or natural dreadlocks.

-Recommended for when your hair needs serious build-up removal, rejuvenation, and PH balance.
-It really helps deep cleanse into serious build-up.
+It is recommended for when your hair needs serious build-up removal, rejuvenation, and PH balance.
+It helps deep cleanse into severe build-up.
 The ingredients help remove sticky waxes, mildew, pollutants, and even the stench from a sweaty scalp.

 There are natural home remedies like the famous Apple Cider Vinegar (ACV) rinse or a Baking Soda rinse.
 These are safer methods for clarifying your dreadlocks because these products don’t contain unsafe chemical detergents.
 You don’t have only to use home remedies.
 There are some great products on the web that are great for clarifying dreads.